smihica/arc-js/docs/source/tutorial.rst

 :download:`reversi_bridge.js <_static/reversi_bridge.js>`

-How to run in a machine
+How to run on your machine
 =======================

 Run arc scripts
 ---------------

-Give scripts to ``arcjs`` command as its' arguments.
+You can pre-compile arc code to JavaSript.
+Pass your scripts to the ``arcjs`` command.

 .. code-block:: sh